 Energy Efficient Scotland is the Scottish Government's energy efficiency improvement programme.
 It will run over the next 20 years and remove poor energy efficiency as a driver of fuel poverty and reduce carbon emissions.
 Energy Efficient Scotland will ensure that our homes and buildings are warmer, greener and more efficient.
 To do so, the Programme will put in place a framework of standards for energy efficiency, based on Energy Performance Certificates (EPCs), and make available a range of support, including advice and financial assistance.

 What does Energy Efficient Scotland mean for private landlords?

 We are committed to improving the energy efficiency of homes in the private rented sector, ensuring tenants are able to enjoy homes that are warmer and affordable to heat.
-Following consultation last year, Energy Efficient Scotland's Route Map sets the standard for all properties to achieve at least EPC band E at change in tenancy from April 2020 and in all properties by 31 March 2022.
+We are introducing regulations in April 2020 which will mean that, at change of tenancy from 1 October 2020, all properties must achieve at least EPC band E, and in all properties by 31 March 2022.
 In addition, all properties will need to achieve at least EPC band D at change in tenancy from April 2022, and in all properties by 31 March 2025.

 What measures can private landlords take?

 You can also improve the energy efficiency of your building ahead of the targets through installing a variety of measures.
 If you have bought or let your property after 4 January 2009 you should already have an EPC, which can be found at www.scottishepcregister.org.uk.
 Some energy efficiency measures which could be implemented to increase the energy efficiency of your dwelling include: loft insulation, improved glazing and wall insulation as well as installing measures such as energy efficient LED bulbs.
 You can see an example list of energy efficiency measures you could install in our Energy Efficient Scotland user guide: energy efficiency measures.